YUSUFCAGRIDAL/YUSUFCAGRIDAL/README.md

 <br />

-## 💘 Challenges that I’m currently challenging myself:
+## 💘 I’m currently challenging myself with:
-Since the world is in the quarantine stage, and I’m having tremendous amount of spare time, I decided to take this time focusing on feeding more knowledge to myself.
-I set a couple self-challenges in order to push myself more further.
+As a father of one 4-year-old son and working as a full time, I challange myself to:

-* Learn to code 6-9 hours a day with no distraction ( One or two day off a week. )
+* Learn to code 5-7 hours a day
-* Read a book a month
-* Workout 3 days in a row and take a day break
+* Workout 2 days in a row and take a day break
 * Avoid over usage of social media
 * Adapting the minimalism life style